-FHEA offers individualized CE in online, CD-based, and livestream formats to NPs in all specialties.
-FHEA’s clinical and career courses are topic-specific and include CE opportunities for NPs to learn about things like ADD and sleep medications, allergic urticaria diagnosis and management, chest pain evaluation, and fatty liver disease assessment and management.
+FHEA offers individualized CE in online, CD-based, and live stream formats to NPs in all specialties.
+In addition, FHEA’s clinical and career courses are topic-specific.
+They include CE opportunities for NPs to learn about things like ADD and sleep medications, allergic urticaria diagnosis and management, chest pain evaluation, and fatty liver disease assessment and management.
 FHEA also bundles topics into packages by specialty or topic to provide more CEs at lower prices.

 NetCE Continuing Education

-NetCE is accredited by ANCC to provide continuing education.
+ANCC accredits NetCE to provide continuing education.
 In addition to maintaining an active understanding of the continuing education requirement in each state, NetCE also provides comprehensive CE opportunities organized by state, territory, and outside of the U.S.

-NetCe offers courses in alternative medicine, community health, ethics, and human rights, geriatrics, infection control, internal medicine, management, men’s health, pediatrics, pharmacology, mental health, and women’s health.
+NetCe offers courses in alternative medicine, community health, ethics, human rights, geriatrics, infection control, internal medicine, management, men’s health, pediatrics, pharmacology, mental health, and women’s health.
 Much course content, including self-assessments, is available online for free.
-In order to earn CEs, NPs can choose to pay for the course, which, in addition to unlocking the CE exam, opens up additional course materials like .pdf and ebook downloads of course materials.
+To earn CEs, NPs can choose to pay for the course, which, in addition to unlocking the CE exam, opens up additional course materials like .pdf and ebook downloads of course materials.

 Medscape is accredited by ANCC to provide continuing education and offers an activity tracker to document continuing education activities.

-Organized by specialty, Medscape offers a wide range of CE opportunities for all medical professionals.
-Although all topics offered by Medscape may hold interest for NPs seeking CE, Medscape does offer a wide range of CE and education related to NP roles and specialties such as the business of medicine, emergency medicine, family medicine, hospital medicine, infectious disease, internal medicine, women’s health, pediatrics, and more.
+Medscape offers a wide range of CE opportunities for all medical professionals organized by specialty.
+Although all topics provided by Medscape may hold interest for NPs seeking CE, Medscape does offer a wide range of CE and education related to NP roles and specialties such as the business of medicine, emergency medicine, family medicine, hospital medicine, infectious disease, internal medicine, women’s health, pediatrics, and more.

 Nurse Practitioner Associates for Continuing Education (NPACE)

-NPACE is an ANCC accredited CE provider that offers conferences and online courses designed mostly for primary care NPs.
+NPACE is an ANCC-accredited CE provider that offers conferences and online courses designed chiefly for primary care NPs.
 Offered through the myCME continuing education portal, NPACE offers NPs coursework in pharmacology, practice management, concerns for primary care practitioners, and more.

 Nurse Practitioner Healthcare Foundation (NPHF)

 Accredited by ANCC, NPHF provides live and online CE programs specifically for NPs.
-NPHF offers topics in pain management, obesity management, smoking cessation, and more.
-NPHF also has unique offerings like arts-centered approaches to cultural competence and has partnerships with education in the dermatology world as well.
+In addition, NPHF offers topics in pain management, obesity management, smoking cessation, and more.
+NPHF also has unique offerings like arts-centered approaches to cultural competence and partnerships with education in the dermatology world.

-PRIME is accredited by both AANP and ANCC to provide continuing education and embraces patient engagement in healthcare delivery.
-PRIME’s CE offerings for NPs cover a broad range of topics that include infectious disease, chronic disease management, practice management, patient education, and care coordination.
-Most of PRIME’s webinars, virtual symposiums, print resources, online sessions, and virtual meetings are free of charge.
+AANP and ANCC accredit PRIME to provide continuing education and embrace patient engagement in healthcare delivery.
+PRIME’s CE offerings for NPs cover various topics, including infectious disease, chronic disease management, practice management, patient education, and care coordination.
+In addition, most of PRIME’s webinars, virtual symposiums, print resources, online sessions, and virtual meetings are free of charge.

 NP Continuing Education (CE) By Specialty or Population Focus

-Although each of the organizations listed above offers CE coursework related to all NP population foci, there are some organizations that specialize in creating and curating CEs specifically in alignment with the population an NP works with most closely.
+Although each of the organizations listed above offers CE coursework related to all NP population foci, some organizations specialize in creating and curating CEs specifically in alignment with the population an NP works with most closely.
 The following are examples of organizations offering CEs in this manner.

-GAPNA provides two major ways for NPs focused on adults and older adults to gain continuing education: an annual conference and online courses.
+GAPNA provides two significant ways for NPs focused on adults and older adults to gain continuing education: an annual conference and online courses.

-Registration for the conference, which is discounted for members of GAPNA, allows NPs to choose different tiers of CE attainment at different price points.
+Registration for the conference, discounted for members of GAPNA, allows NPs to choose different tiers of CE attainment at various price points.
 Topics in the 2020 conference include telemedicine for older adults, the NP role in elder abuse, end-of-life discussions, and hospitalist services.

-Pri-Med is a primary-care focused educational organization accredited by the AANP to provide NP continuing education.
+Pri-Med is a primary-care-focused educational organization accredited by the AANP to provide NP continuing education.
 Pri-Med offers online education, medical conferences, and CME/CE primary care podcasts.
-Pri-Med online education provides CEs in topics such as allergies, diabetes, healthy lifestyle, infectious diseases, LGBTQ health, pain management, practice management, screening and prevention, and more.
+Pri-Med online education provides CEs on allergies, diabetes, healthy lifestyle, infectious diseases, LGBTQ health, pain management, practice management, screening and prevention, and more.

-Pri-Med’s medical conferences are designed to bring in-person and local perspectives to practicing primary care clinicians.
+Pri-Med’s medical conferences bring in-person and local perspectives to practicing primary care clinicians.
 The Pri-Med podcast also offers bite-sized CH learning opportunities.

 PedsCE offers contact hours in primary care, acute care, pharmacology, mental health, and professional issues.
-In addition to more traditional CE coursework, NAPNAP has a conversation series called “Teampeds Talks” which are a series of recorded conversations available as podcasts that qualify NPs for CE contact hours.
+In addition to more traditional CE coursework, NAPNAP has a conversation series called “Teampeds Talks, ” a series of recorded conversations available as podcasts that qualify NPs for CE contact hours.

 The APNA conference opens NPs to more than 20 CHs and a wealth of opportunities via recordings.
 The APNA eLearning Center has more than 300 resources for CEs provided as courses, eBooks, podcast recordings, and webinars.
-The live sessions are a blend of online and in-person group trainings.
-APNA also provides free CEs, some of which are free to everyone, and some of which are free only the APNA members.
+The live sessions are a blend of online and in-person group training.
+APNA also provides free CEs, some of which are free to everyone and some of which are free only to the APNA members.

-NPWH specializes in supporting NPs who specialize in women’s health (WHNP) by offering CEs in the form of courses and live events.
+NPWH supports NPs specializing in women’s health (WHNP) by offering CEs through courses and live events.

 NPWH’s e-learning portal offers WHNPs training in evaluation, assessment, destigmatization, optimization, equity, practice considerations, sexual health, and more.
 CEs are available to any WHNPs, but members of NPWH get discounted pricing.
 NPWH also holds an annual conference that gives participants access to more than 40 hours of CE content.